Ok. so what kind of idiot would spend roughly

 from, even though we've all basically moved away.

 I was first-chair from my sophmore year on, mainly due to the tutelage of one of my best friends and mentor, and one of the finest trumpet players I've ever seen, Willie Strieder.
-Willie played with Lee Roy for a while (he's on LR's 86' album "By Popular Demand") when he was getting his music degree from Univ. of Houston, now he's the trumpet instructor at Texas Tech.
+Willie played with Lee Roy for a while (he's on LR's 86' album "By Popular Demand") when he was getting his music degree from Univ. of Houston, and he just retired as the long-time trumpet instructor at Texas Tech.
 Anyway, I made all-Region and Area, State Solo and Ensemble, all that biz.
 (Believe me, I'm actually going somewhere with this).

 So, because of all this, in 1983, when I was a senior in high school, we had an 80th b-day party for Papa in New Taiton, and the Bobby Jones Orch. (now Bobby Jones Czech Band) was playing, and my dad dragged me up to the stage, announcing that I was pretty good and wanting to know if I could sit in (his idea, not mine).
 I could tell they were skeptical (hey, if you play in a band, you know what I'm talking about).
 Anyway, I sat in, played a couple of pieces, apparently did all right.
 Bobby asked me if I wanted to sit in with them in Sealy the next weekend, I said sure.
 After that weekend I was asked to join the band, which I did.
 So there was my "re-introduction" to Czech music.